 - Sketch Engine identifies 5,000 most frequent words in corpus1 and 5,000 in corpus2.

-- Counts keyness score for every word from the set.
-The corpus with a higher relative frequency of the word is a focus corpus.
-Contrarily, the corpus with a smaller relative frequency of the word is a reference corpus.
+- The keyness score for every word is computed.
+The corpus with a higher relative frequency of the word is set as the focus corpus.
+The corpus with a smaller relative frequency of the word is used as the reference corpus.
 Thus, the result number is always more than 1 or 1 in case the frequency is the same.

 arithmetic mean (average) – the sum of a collection of numbers divided by the count of numbers in the collection